 Luxury Yachts, Whale Watching, Swimming with Whale Sharks in La Paz - Viator Tours can meet all your oceanic activity needs.

 For one of the most unique shopping experiences - you must stop at La Coyota, owned by the Cabo founder Edith Jimenez of Ediths, the Office etc. We spent hours exploring this house converted into a store where every room is organized by theme.

-Playa Grande - a family friendly hotel
+Playa Grande - a family friendly hotel.
+An all inclusive option.

 Until next time, Adios!